 Please specify how will students be evaluated for credit or grades.
 Provide specific information on assignments, projects, exams, etc. and relative % for each area.

 Any type of required activity other than those listed under Item 4a on the application must be explained.

 The number of students indicated in this application is not proscriptive.
 The department may determine the appropriate enrollment limit or estimate on a section-by-section basis.

 Type of student.
 Please see Selecting a Course Number for assistance in selecting the appropriate course level by anticipated student level.

 List the primary learning objectives for the course.

-Any course that is offered more than 50% in any distance learning format (i.e. outside of traditional in class format) must be noted on the new course or course change application and you must also submit a Distance Learning Supplement signed by the same people who sign the new course or course change application.
+Any course that is offered more than 50% in any distance learning format (i.e. outside of traditional in class format) must be noted on the new course or course change application.
+If you want to offer a section of a Special Topics course via Distance Learning for a specific quarter you need to submit a Distance Learning Supplement and syllabus signed by the same people who sign the new course or course change application.

 List all departments, schools, or colleges participating.
 List the unit responsible for administering the course first.
 Joint course applications require a signature from each unit.